-A community and agriculture village south of Nahariya, with a Byzantine Church and beautiful mosaic floors.
-An ancient Tell from the Iron age to the Hellenistic age is located on the north side.
+A community south of Nahariya, with a Byzantine Church and beautiful mosaic floors.
+An ancient Tel from the Iron age to the Hellenistic age is located on the north side.

 Zecharia 8:3: “Thus saith the LORD; I am returned unto Zion…” (=Shavey Zion)